 In the Mobile application builder, click Mobile configurations and then click Create group.
 Name the configuration group, it is intended for storing all mobile application versions.

 Now add the file with the current mobile application version.
 Click Create and then click Load configuration (In the Mobile application builder version 188.8.131.52 and later the link is named Import configuration).

 Select the file you saved (C:\mobile.1c\1cema.xml).
 Once the application is loaded, Description, Configuration version, and Main configuration language are filled automatically based on the loaded configuration data.
 You can fill Comment.
 Click Save and close.

 Figure 19-38.
 Mobile application version

 Note.
-In the figure 19-38 Configuration version is not filled because this field is not filled in the configuration.
+In figures 19-38 Configuration version is not filled because this field is not filled in the configuration.